Spuckwaffel/Cartel-Customs-Discord-Bot/README.md

 * At least 5 IQ lol

 ## Setup
-To run this project, make sur eto have a java compiler + newest JDA, MySQL jar
+To run this project, make sure to have a java compiler + newest JDA, MySQL jar

 You can find the links under [Technologies](#technologies)